-The testing policy of OMSD will include the following: RANDOM TESTING a.
-Are involved in athletics and/or any school sponsored extra-curricular activity (see list below) which meets the guidelines of the Arkansas Activities Association:
+The testing policy of OMSD will include the following: RANDOM TESTING

+- 1. Random TESTING will be used for students who: - a.
+Are involved in athletics and/or any school sponsored extracurricular activity (see list below) which meets the guidelines of the Arkansas Activities Association: